GabrielArakaki/js-test/README.md

 # Objective

-Build a simple dashboard that displays a table or a graph with data from a specific data set.
+Build a simple dashboard that displays a table or a line graph with data from a specific data set.

 ## Features

 Based on user inputs, the dashboard can:
-* Swap the visualization between table and graph
+* Swap the visualization between table and the line graph
 * Filter the data set by "date" or "state" (the dataset to be used is located in folder `assets`)

 ## Conditions